-Dr. Brian L. Gerber, Interim Provost and Vice President for Academic Affairs
+Dr. Robert T. Smith, Provost and Vice President for Academic Affairs

 Academic Policies and Procedures (Withdrawal from Courses Policies, Change in Major Program, Course or Prerequisite Substitutions and Waivers, Absence Regulations, Auditing Classes, Mid-term Grades, Final Examinations, Grading System, Academic Renewal Policy, Academic Probation and Suspension, Work by Correspondence and Extensions, Academic Dishonesty)

-Advising and Registration (Academic Advising, Preparation for Professional Schools, Second Baccalaureate Degree, Minors, Classification, Academic Load, Course Numbering, Determination of Credit Hours, Registration, Graduation Requirements for Undergraduates, Foreign Language Requirement, Recognition of Undergraduate Superior Achievement, Student Records, Transcript Policy, Diploma Replacement, Enrolling at Another Institution as a Transient Student)
+Preparation for Professional Schools, Second Baccalaureate Degree, Minors, Classification, Academic Load, Course Numbering, Determination of Credit Hours, Registration, Graduation Requirements for Undergraduates, Foreign Language Requirement, Recognition of Undergraduate Superior Achievement, Student Records, Transcript Policy, Diploma Replacement, Enrolling at Another Institution as a Transient Student

 This catalog is prepared for the convenience of faculty and students and is not to be construed as an official publication of the Board of Regents of the University System of Georgia.
 In case of any divergence from or conflict with the Bylaws or Policies of the Board of Regents, the official Bylaws and Policies of the Board of Regents shall prevail.